Student loan debt in the U.S. has reached $1.55 trillion including both federal and private student loans.

-Federal student loans can be a great way for students to get help paying for school, but they don’t always cover the entire cost, and depending on the college, students are graduating with tens of thousands of dollars in debt — with no hope of paying it off anytime soon.
+Federal student loans can be a great way for students to get help paying for school, but they don’t always cover the entire cost.
+And depending on the college, students are graduating with tens of thousands of dollars in debt — with no hope of paying it off anytime soon.

 So what’s the alternative?
 With a little research and extra hard work, there are ways you can pay your tuition bills without getting buried in student loan debt.
-It may make life a little more more complicated at times, but for many people, that can be a much better choice than getting stuck with debt for decades.
+It may make life a little more complicated at times, but for many people, that can be a much better choice than getting stuck with debt for decades.

-- Collegeboard.org is not only for college planning — it also has an arm that focuses on scholarships called Big Future.
+- Collegeboard.org is not only for college planning; it also has an arm that focuses on scholarships.
 There is a huge database of scholarships on the website, so it is critical to fill out as many details as you can in the profile that is used for searching.

 - Fastweb.com is another great tool.
 Again, you need to create a profile in order to find the most accurate matches.

 - Niche.com (formerly College Prowler) can help you find colleges, as well as money.
 You have options to pick from what types of awards you’re looking for.
 This site also has some contests to enter.

-2. Choose the right school
+2. Choose the Right School

 The cost of college can vary a lot depending on the school.
 Choosing a school that’s better for your budget can save you a lot of money in the long run, so it’s important to do a little research.
 Find out what kind of financial aid different schools offer, as some provide aid based on need, some offer free tuition based on academics, and others are free altogether.

 Public schools are typically cheaper than private colleges, and qualifying for in-state tuition at a state school can save you a lot.
 Plus, there are now ways to qualify for in-state tuition at an out-of-state school — usually by choosing a certain area of study.
-Here’s more on how to do that.

-3. Go to community school first
+3. Go to Community School First

-4. Go with honors
+4. Go With Honors

 The cost to go the American Honors route is about $3,000 a semester in tuition and fees.
 And while that is a bit more than community college, having that added layer of a big name school guaranteeing your admission down the road is pretty nice.

-6. Employer reimbursement programs
+6. Employer Reimbursement Programs

 Today, there are tons of different employers offering similar options.

 Grants are typically reserved for students who demonstrate a certain amount of financial need.
-They’re offered by state and federal governments, as well as by private organizations and universities.
-Some are geared toward certain groups of students — such as those with a specific area of study or a unique trait like being a first-generation college student.
+They’re offered by state and federal governments as well as by private organizations and universities.
+Some are geared toward certain groups of students such as those with a specific area of study or a unique trait like being a first-generation college student.

 In order to apply for federal grants, you need to fill out the FAFSA.
 And do a little research to find out about other options that might be available to you.

-8. Work during school
+8. Work During School

 Working on the side throughout school can be a great way to cover at least some of your expenses.
 It’s important to balance working with your academics, so if you’re someone who can make both work, then go for it!
 Check out local community websites and job boards for opportunities in the area.

-And for some more ideas, here’s a list of 26 ways to make extra cash!
+And for some more ideas, here’s a list of 20+ ways to make extra cash!

-9. Look at directional schools
+9. Look at Affordable Alternatives